Crivella/DFT_QE_beginner_tutorial/0_Si_bulk/0_cutoff/README.md

       ```
       % grep -e '!' *out*Ry
       ```
-     Copy and paste the cutoff energies and total energies into a 2 column file called Etot_vs_ecut.dat and plot it to see if you have reached convergence.
+     Copy and paste the cutoff energies and total energies into a 2 column file (Ecut,Etot) called 'Etot_vs_Ecut.dat' and plot it to see if you have reached convergence.
      A possible (but tight) threshold is 1meV/atom.
 An example file and plot is given in the Ref folder.

      If the plot doesn't look right, make sure you have used the right cutoff in the right input and output file: